cucapra/dahlia/docs/literals.md

 title: Literals
 ---

-The set of literals in Fuse largely overlaps with those in C with some conveniences.
+The set of literals in Dahlia largely overlaps with those in C with some conveniences.

 ## Numerical constants